karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

  * jointly help with the 5.0 release
  * contribute to our [GSoC blog](https://github.com/shogun-toolbox/shogun/wiki/GSoC-follow-up-blog-posts)

+You can read about all the things you can get out of GSoC with Shogun [here](GSoC 2016 deliverables).

 ## Improving Shogun's infrastructure
 Projects improving Shogun are the main focus of this year's GSoC.
 They are roughly ordered by priority and most of them *do not* focus on Machine Learning but rather on software engineering.